isaobushi/ZoneIn/README.md

   * Registration confirmation, improve account security.
   * Implement a chat session beetween students and teachers.
   * Add different logo avatar for teachers.
+  * Implement a more user-friendly way to add profile avatar pictures.